bitsofcotton/p0/README.md

 taylor series description exists in weak differential meaning because 1+x+x^2+... converges and x^k -&gt; 0 and k -&gt; \infty on there.
 There's possibility to have area with lagrange multipliers with limit operations, but if then, it has to use the condition of f other than the condition below C0.
+And if then, tan(&theta;) should not have pole or infinite value.

 And, we can weaken this condition with cauchy's integrate theorem on ja.wikipedia.org link (doi:10.1090/S0002-9947-1900-1500519-7), C1 condition to C0 condition (uses epsilon delta on multiple of different differential value with limit needs smaller than continuous condition).